hengestone/chirp/README.rst

 * TLS support

   * Connections to 127.0.0.1 and ::1 aren't encrypted
-  * We support and test with OpenSSL, but we prefer LibreSSL
+  * We support and test with OpenSSL and LibreSSL

 * Easy message routing